Lightning-AI/pytorch-lightning/docs/source/advanced/optimized_multi_gpu.rst

 Choosing an Optimized Multi-GPU Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently all Memory Optimized Multi-GPU plugins shard the model states across your GPUs; just in different ways.
+Unlike PyTorch Distributed Data Parallel (DDP) where the maximum trainable model size and batch size do not change with respect to the number of GPUs, memory optimized plugins can accommodate bigger model and larger batch as more GPUs are used.
 This means as you scale up the number of GPUs, you can reach the number of model parameters you'd like to train.

 Pre-training vs Fine-tuning
 """""""""""""""""""""""""""

 When fine-tuning, we often use a magnitude less data compared to pre-training a model.
-This is important when choosing a distributed plugin as usually for pre-training, **we are compute bound**.
+This is important when choosing a distributed plugin as usually for pre-training, **where we are compute bound**.
 This means we cannot sacrifice throughput as much as if we were fine-tuning, because in fine-tuning the data requirement is smaller.

 Overall: